Cataract Surgery in Singapore

 THE CLOUDING OF VISION

-Cataract is a natural part of the aging process, characterised by the clouding of the lens inside the eye.
-This cloudiness can lead to blurred or hazy vision, difficulty with night vision, and increased sensitivity to glare.
-Over time, untreated cataracts can significantly impair vision, making daily activities challenging.
+Cataract is part of the natural ageing process, caused by clouding of the lens inside the eye.
+This cloudiness can result in blurred or hazy vision, glare at night, and difficulty seeing in bright light.
+If left untreated, cataracts can significantly impair your daily activities.

 CATARACT TREATMENT